Table of Contents

 Can I view multiple IFC models at the same time?

 Yes.
-You can load multiple IFC models in the Teams IFC Viewer by adding multiple IFC file links in the tab setup, or by adding a folder link that contains multiple IFC and BCF files.
+You can load multiple IFC models in the IFC Viewer for Microsoft Teams by adding multiple IFC file links in the tab setup, or by adding a folder link that contains multiple IFC and BCF files.

 How do I load only specific IFC files, not all files in a folder?

-The IFC Viewer loads all IFC files found in the folder path you configure in the tab settings.
-To load only specific files, specify a deeper subfolder path — the folder where exactly the files you want are located, rather than a parent folder.
+The IFC Viewer loads all IFC files found in the folder path configured in the tab settings.
+To load only specific files, use a more specific subfolder path that contains only the files you want to load.

 Can I have multiple IFC Viewer tabs with different folders configured?